"Some marinades are as goofy as a dog in a tutu. Just what is wrong with the unadulterated taste of beef?"Meathead

 But in most cases it is good that marinades don't penetrate very far.
 If that red wine marinade you used on your flank steak penetrated all the way, would you and your guests prefer purple meat to bright red?

 But let's not demean surface enhancement.
+When you cook meat that has marinated, the marinade cooks first before the meat.
 A touch of sugar can help with browning and add flavor and color.
 Spices and herbs on the surface can make wonderful aromas and moist surfaces attract smoke.
 And oil can conduct heat to the surface and help with browning and crust formation.

 After you finish reading the rest of the marinade myths below, you will see some experiments that show how poorly marinades penetrate.